geopython/diving-into-pygeoapi/workshop/docs/clients/index.md

+---
+title: Client access and development to interact with pygeoapi
+---

 # Client access and development to interact with pygeoapi

 Since pygeoapi provides standardised web services to data, a range of clients and software libraries are available to interact with web services provided by pygeoapi.
 In this paragraph we highlight some common client (libraries) and provide some exercises to try them out.
 The topic is split up by each of the supported OGC API standards.